 A JagBASIC program can create and access indexed sequential files.
 Indexed sequential files contain records stored sequentially based on a logical key within a random access file.
 The records have a fixed length.
 Indexed sequential files provide keyed access to records within the file.
 JagBASIC can read, insert, update, or delete records from the file based on the logical key that is stored as part of the record.
 The JagBASIC interpreter performs a binary search of the records in the file to locate a particular record, providing faster logical access to the records in the file.
+This section discusses the following JagBASIC file commands:

 Command Usage CLOSE Closes an open file or serial port.
 CVI, CVS, CVD Convert strings to numbers.
 DELREC Deletes a record from the indexed sequential file.
 EOF() Tests for the end of a file.
 FIELD Defines the structure of records to be used in indexed-sequential and random-access file buffers.
 GET Reads a record from the random-access or indexed-sequential file.
 INDEXED Identifies a file as an indexed-sequential file and which field in the record is the index key.
 INPUT Reads input from the keyboard, serial port, or a sequential file.
-Line input# Reads sequentially all characters of an entire line (up to 80 characters) without delimiters from a sequential file up to the next carriage return into a string variable Returns the current position within a file.
+LINE INPUT# Reads sequentially all characters of an entire line (up to 80 characters) without delimiters from a sequential file up to the next carriage return into a string variable.
+LOC() Returns the current position within a file.
 LOF() Returns the length of the file.
 LSET Moves data into a random-access file buffer (in preparation for a PUT statement) and left-justifies the value of a string variable.
 MKI\$, MKS\$, MKD\$ Convert numbers to numeric strings that can be stored in FIELD statement string variables.
 OPEN Accesses a file.
+PRINT Writes data to the lower terminal display or to a sequential file.
+PRINT USING Writes formatted output to the terminal display or to a file.
+PRINT# Outputs data to the specified serial port or sequential file.
+PUT Writes a record to the indexed sequential file.
+RSET Moves data into a random-access file buffer (in preparation for a PUT statement) and right-justifies the value of a string variable.
+SORTREC Identifies the file as an indexed sequential file and automatically sorts the records.
+WRITE# Writes data to the LPRINT device or to a sequential file.